Aidkit Logo

 We do, however, honor Global Privacy Control (GPC) and other recognized universal opt-out signals where required by law.
 If your browser sends one, we’ll treat it as an opt-out of targeted advertising and sharing for that browser.

-Regional Compliance:
+Regional compliance

 • EU/UK: Consent-first under GDPR